The Liberty Bell March

 To purchase this score, please add it to your cart above.
 To purchase music not currently available on Score Exchange or for extended license requests, please contact the publisher directly.

 Symphony No.40 - 1.
 Allegro molto, The Nutcracker - Overture, Anvil Chorus, from "Il Trovatore", Anvil Chorus, from "Il Trovatore", Au fond du temple saint, from "The Pearl Fishers", Slavonic Dance, Op.46 No.7, Orchestral Suite No.2 - 5.
 Polonaise and Double, The Barber of Seville - Overture, Brook Green Suite - 2.
 Air, Brook Green Suite - 3.
 Dance, Canon in D, Chanson de Matin, Concerto for Two Violins "L'estro armonico" Op.3 No.8 - Movement 1, Orchestral Suite No.2 - 7.
 Badinerie, Concerto for Two Violins "L'estro armonico" Op.3 No.8 - Movement 3, Orchestral Suite No.2 - 1.
 Overture, Pavane, Op.50, Symphony No.29 - 3.
 Menuetto, La Damnation de Faust - Rakoczy March, Concerto in D minor for 2 Violins - 3.
 Allegro, Duet: Sous le dome epais, from "Lakme", El Capitan, Serenade No.10 "Gran Partita" - 3.
 Adagio, Swan Lake - Dance of the Cygnets, Brandenburg Concerto No.6 - 2.
 Adagio ma non tanto, Holberg Suite - 2.
 Sarabande, Carmen - Act 1: Prelude, Holberg Suite - 4.
 Air, Holberg Suite - 5.
 Rigaudon, Jerusalem (And Did Those Feet In Ancient Time), King Cotton, L'Autunno ("Autumn") - 1.
 Allegro, L'Autunno ("Autumn") - 3.
 Allegro, L'Estate ("Summer") - 1.
 Allegro non molto, L'Estate ("Summer") - 2.
 Adagio, Presto, L'Estate ("Summer") - 3.
 Presto, Orchestral Suite No.2 - 4.
 Bourree I and II, L'Inverno ("Winter") - 3.
 Allegro, Brandenburg Concerto No.5 - 1.
 Allegro, Souvenir d'un lieu cher, Op.42 - No.3 Melodie, Symphonie Fantastique - 2.
 Un Bal, Largo al factotum, from "The Barber of Seville", Mon coeur s'ouvre a ta voix, from "Samson et Dalila", O soave fanciulla, from "La boheme", Water Music Suite No.2 in D, Birthday Minuet, Brandenburg Concerto No.3 - 2.
 Adagio - Allegro, Sextet: Chi mi frena, from "Lucia di Lammermoor", Habanera from "Carmen", Habanera from "Carmen", Symphony No.25 - 4.
 Allegro, Si.
 Mi chiamano Mimi, from "La boheme", Sonata "Pathetique" Op.13 - 1.
 Grave - Allegro, Orchestral Suite No.2 - 3.
 Sarabande, Sonata "Pathetique" Op.13 - 2.
 Adagio cantabile, Sonata in A, KV 331 - 2.
 Menuetto and Trio, Water Music Suite No.3 in G, The Coventry Carol, Gradual, Song to the Moon, from "Rusalka", Espana - 2.
 Tango, Song Without Words No.27 "Funeral March" Op.62 No.3, St. Paul's Suite - 4.
 Finale (The Dargason), String Serenade - 2.
 Waltz, The Blue Danube Waltzes, String Sonata No.1 - 2.
 Andante, The Holly And The Ivy, O come, O come, Emmanuel, Tales From The Vienna Woods, I Saw Three Ships, Gymnopedie No.1, The Gladiator March, Pictures at an Exhibition - Promenade, Brandenburg Concerto No.3 - 1.
 Allegro, The High School Cadets, Trio No.1, Trio No.2, Brandenburg Concerto No.5 - 3.
 Allegro, Trio No.3, Angels We Have Heard On High, Un bel di vedremo, from "Madama Butterfly", Suite Bergamasque - No.3 Clair de Lune, Orchestral Suite No.3 - 4.
 Bourree, O Christmas Tree, Le Coucou, Trombone Johnsen, Vissa d'arte, from "Tosca", Symphony No.29 - 4.
 Allegro con spirito, Humoresque, Op.101 No.7, O Come, All Ye Faithful (Adeste Fidelis), We Three Kings, Brandenburg Concerto No.2 - 1.
 Allegro, O Holy Night, Away In A Manger, Lohengrin - The Bridal Chorus, The Entertainer, 16 Songs for Children, Op.54 No.6 Legend ("When Jesus Christ Was Yet A Child"), Who Let The Cows Out? - For Sax Quartet (AATB), O Little Town Of Bethlehem (1), Symphony No.25 - 2.
 Andante, The Ragtime Dance, William Tell - Overture, Deck The Halls, Auld Lang Syne, Policy King, Marche Militaire, Op.51 No.1, Piano Sonata in A "Alla Turca" - 3.
 Rondo, A Midsummer Night's Dream Op.61 - Nocturne, Emperor Waltz, Marche Militaire, Op.51 No.1, God Rest Ye Merry, Gentlemen, Kinderszenen, Op.15 No.13 Der Dichter Spricht (The Poet Speaks), Ave Maria, Op.52 No.6, Berceuse, Op.16, Artist's Life Waltz, Serenade No.10 "Gran Partita" - 6.
 Theme and variations, Solomon - Act III, Sinfonia "Arrival of the Queen of Sheba", Symphony No.40 - 2.
 Andante, The Merry Wives of Windsor - Overture, Symphony No.40 - 3.
-Menuetto and Slavonic Dance, Op.46 No.8
+Menuetto, Slavonic Dance, Op.46 No.8 and Slavonic Dance Op.72 No.2

 Reviews of The Liberty Bell March